Core Beliefs

 5. The Fall of Man

-We believe that man, in the person of the First Adam, was created in innocence but by voluntary transgression fell into sin thus plunging the whole race into condemnation and death, so that now all mankind is born in sin and shaped in iniquity, and become willful sinners with the first expression of personal choice, and so are without excuse before God.
+We believe that man, in the person of the First Adam, was created in innocence but by voluntary transgression fell into sin…thus plunging the human race into condemnation and death, so that now all mankind is born in sin, shaped in iniquity, and prove to be willful sinners with the first expression of personal choice; in this fallen state we therefore are without excuse before God.
 (Gen. 3; Rom.
 5:10-19)

 6. The Redemption from Sin

-We believe that the only escape from the condemnation of sin is through the redemption wrought by Jesus Christ, when He voluntarily took upon Him a human body and nature, yet without sin, and by His suffering, death and resurrection made full satisfaction to the justice of God for the sin of man; that the blessings of this salvation are given on the grounds of grace to all who believe and confess that it is the immediate duty of all to accept these offers of mercy.
+We believe that the only escape from the condemnation of sin is through the redemption wrought by Jesus Christ, when He voluntarily took upon Him a human body and nature, yet without sin, and by His suffering, death and resurrection made full satisfaction to the justice of God for the sins of His elect (His ‘bride’); that the blessings of this salvation are via faith alone in Christ’s amazing grace alone as taught in Scripture alone for God’s glory alone.
 (John 1:1-3, 14; 3:1-7; Acts 16:30-33; Heb.
-10:4-14)
+10:4-14).

-We believe that faith in the finished work of the Lord Jesus Christ is the only condition of salvation from sin, and this salvation is wholly by grace; that no works, however good, make that salvation more secure.
+We believe that faith alone in the amazing finished work of the Lord Jesus Christ is the only condition of salvation from sin–and this salvation is wholly by grace alone; that no works, however good, make that salvation more secure.
 (Acts 16:31; Eph.
 2:8-9; Titus 3:5-7; Rom.
 10:9-13)

 8. The Church